 Withdrawals and Refunds (Evening and Graduate Studies) Students who withdraw from a block before the first class meets are eligible for a full refund.
 A 75% refund will be given if a student withdraws before the second class of the block.
 No refund will be given after the second class meeting.
 On-Line Class withdrawals are not eligible for a full refund.
 60% tuition refund is calculated during the first seven (7) calendar days of the semester; 35% during the second seven (7) calendar days; 25% during the third seven (7) calendar days.
 No refund is issued after the twenty-first (21) calendar day for On-Line Class withdrawals.
 Please note that policies governing financial aid may need to be considered in addition to the refund policies just stated.
 Students contemplating withdrawal from a class should contact the financial aid office to determine what effect, if any, withdrawing will produce.
-Withdrawals must be completed before 5:00 PM when the Business, Registrar's and Financial Assistance offices close.
-Evening students should always discuss proposed withdrawals with their advisor
+Evening students should always discuss proposed withdrawals with their advisor.